Hasnain-Ahmad48/github-final-project/github-final-project-main/CONTRIBUTING.md

-We welcome contributions in all forms—be it bug reports, bug fixes, documentation updates, enhancements, or new ideas.
-Your input is valuable and appreciated.
+We warmly welcome all types of contributions—whether it's reporting bugs, fixing issues, improving documentation, adding enhancements, or sharing new ideas.
+Your contributions are highly valued and greatly appreciated.